MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/01-Overview.md

 ### Choose Your Own Adventure

-You can complete the entire tutorial from start to finish or complete specific topics that interest you.
+You can complete the entire tutorial from start to finish or complete specific topics of interest you.
 The tutorial is broken down into the following topic areas:

 - [Clone the project](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=1) (required exercise).
 - **AI**: Create an [Azure OpenAI resource](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=2) and use it to convert natural language to SQL and to generate email/SMS messages.